 Essential questions to ask a realtor when buying a house

-Even after using mortgage calculators and other tools to help you secure the best home loan deal, chances are that buying a house is going to be one of the largest and most risky investments you'll ever make.
+Even after using mortgage calculators and other tools to help you secure the best home loan rate, chances are that buying a house is going to be one of the largest and most risky investments you'll ever make.

 Nevertheless, this isn't deterring Australians from getting stuck into the property market, with the total value of dwelling financial commitments rising 2.8 per cent (seasonally adjusted) between May and June 2015, according to figures collated by the Australian Bureau of Statistics (ABS).